 Students who desire a transcript of their University work must submit a request through Transcripts on Demand at https://iwantmytranscript.com/okwu.
 A transcript fee of \$5 per transcript via credit card will be charged.
-Students who want a transcript faxed must pay an additional transcript fax fee.

 Transcripts and diplomas will be released only when student accounts are paid in full, loan payments are current, and students have completed all necessary exit interviews.